Star2401/Star2401/README.md

 ### Hi there👋 My name is Esther
-- 😄 I love working with Excel, SQL and Tableau
+- 😄 I love working with Excel, SQL, and Tableau.
+But more importantly, data.
-- 🌱 I am a Data Analyst that is always learning and growing
+- 🌱 Always learning and growing

 <!--